JSsixtyfour/smashremix/readme.md

 ### Improved Pause Camera
 - Allows the camera to be zoomed, moved and rotated freely while the game is paused.
 - A and B to zoom, C buttons to move.
+Z+A or Z+B to adjust FOV.

 ### Cycle Music Tracks
 - Players can change music tracks during a match with d-pad while the game is paused.
     - D-Pad Right cycles through the stage's music tracks.
     - D-Pad Down picks a random music track.
+	- Can view current track in Pause Legend.

+### Settings Menu Shorcut
+- Quickly access Settings from any CSS or SSS screen by holding 'L'.

 ### Crash Debugger
 - When a game crash occurs, attempts to display a screen with detailed information on what went wrong.